 The newest puppies available to sponsor are these little cuties…

-I know you’d just like to take them home and play with them, but Eve, Teddy and Spirit are at the Guide Dogs national breeding centre ready to undergo their training to become Guide Dogs.
+I know you’d just like to take them home and play with them, but Molly, Milo and Charlie are at the Guide Dogs national breeding centre ready to undergo their training to become Guide Dogs.
 However, you can sponsor them and in return you’ll get regular “pupdates” explaining how well your puppy is progressing through their training, a photo album, a personalised certificate and a calendar at the end of each year.

 Take a look at the three newest Guide Dog recruits in the video, below…